DUNE-DAQ/docs/docs/packages/daq-cmake/Creating-a-new-package.md

-# Creating a new package under v2.3.0
+# Creating a new package

 ## Setting up a development area